Updated on Mar 24, 2026 13:26 IST

 Pointing to the gaps in the selection system, Dr Haridas says “Presently, admission to MS and MD is regulated by a common entrance test.
 This is borne out of short-sighted policy, which fails to bring out the right talent.
 A person wanting to become a surgeon and with the skill and passion of a surgeon might end up becoming a physician for want of a sufficient rank in the entrance test.
 Most often, many candidates end up studying the speciality they get without bothering to go through the strain of repeating the entrance test the next year.
 To circumvent this and to ensure that the right people get into the right specialities, there is a need for separate entrance tests for medicine and surgery.
 This will enable the creation of a quality pool of physicians and surgeons across the country.”

 He adds, “There is also the need for strengthening the Diplomate of National Board and elevating it to the stature of FRCS or MRCP.
-Since private hospitals boast of more advanced medical technologies when compared to the public sector, students should be given the opportunity to take up training also from recognised private hospitals.”
+Since private hospitals boast of more advanced medical technologies when compared to the public sector, students should be allowed to take up training also from recognised private hospitals.”

 Read More: